anthrax3/Twitter-Word-Frequency-With-Scala/README.md

-# Twitter Word Fequency With Scala
+# Twitter Word Frequency With Scala

 ##Installation and Run